Join Together (The Who song)

-"Join Together" is a song by British rock band the Who, first released as a non-album single in June 1972.
+"Join Together" is a song by the English rock band the Who, first released as a non-album single in June 1972.
 The song has since been performed live multiple times and has appeared on numerous compilation albums.
 It was the last Who single to be released in the United States which used the Decca Records color bar label.

-"Join Together" is also notable for its roots in The Who's abandoned Lifehouse album, a quality shared by another of The Who's 1972 singles, "Relay".
+"Join Together" is also notable for its roots in The Who's abandoned Lifehouse album, a quality shared by another of the Who's 1972 singles, "Relay".

 Background

 Townshend planned to use the song as part of the Lifehouse album, which was never released.
 Following the abandoning of Lifehouse, "Join Together", as well as other songs initially intended to appear on the album, was used in the working track list of another canceled Who album, Rock Is Dead—Long Live Rock!.

 The song was eventually recorded on the same day as "Relay" (its follow-up single) and a demo of "Long Live Rock" in May 1972.
 Roger Daltrey remembers the song positively, but claims that he was initially skeptical about using synthesizer.

 I remember when Pete came up with "Join Together".
 I quite liked it as a single, it's got a good energy to it.
 But at the time I was still very doubtful about bringing in the synthesizer.
 I felt that, with a lot of songs, we'd end up spending so much time creating these piddly one-note noises that it would've been better just doing it on guitar.
 I mean, I'm a guitar man.
 I love the guitar; to me it's the perfect rock instrument.
 I don't think Pete did much with those sequencing things that he couldn't have done on his guitar anyway.